akiosTerr/pay-my-bills/README.md

 the first the functional protype is ready, but there is a TON of things to improve,
 small things like a edit bill function and big things like a line chart component

+here is the node API: <a href="https://github.com/akiosTerr/pay-my-bills-api">pay-my-bills-api</a>
+to use it, just put your mongo URI on the config file, you know how it is

 *like always, feel free to make suggestions!*